salesforce/best/docs/content/docs/frontend.md

 ```

 Now all you need to do is start the server and you should be good to go.

+If you want to enable the GitHub integration, please follow [our guide](/guide/github-integration) to understand what is required.

 ## Configuring `apiDatabase`
 In order for your results to be stored on a hosted database (which is required for the frontend to work) you need to setup the `apiDatabase` field in your `best.config.js` file.
 Alternatively, you can also pass configuration variables to the cli.